 The start of the school day is a busy time for school staff.
-If parents wish to pass a quick message to their child's class teacher, a message may be left with the member of staff at the wooden gate.
-Alternatively, please inform the school office and they will pass the message on.
-If you wish to make an appointment to see your child's class teacher, please arrange this with the school office and the member of staff will contact you at the earliest convenience.
+If parents wish to pass a quick message to their child's class teacher, please inform the school office and they will pass the message on.
+Similarly, parents/carers are asked to make an appointment at the school office if they wish to speak with a member of staff who will contact you at the earliest convenience.

 The doors on the main playground will close at 8:55am.
-On arrival at the classroom, a member of staff will record your child's attendance in the daily register.
+On arrival at the classroom, a member of staff will record your child's attendance in the daily register, which closes at 9.00am.
 Children arriving after 8.55am must come into school via the front reception door and register with staff at the school office.
-Pupils arriving in their classroom after 8:55am will receive a late mark.